 For instance, some men and women are scared stiff by the thought of going to the doctor.
 Others dislike being poked, prodded, or stuck with needles even more than they detest visiting their physicians.

-A few other reasons some men and women balk at the steps that generally have to be taken before they can obtain term or whole life insurance: they simply don’t have time for the required exam, or they can’t wait the number of weeks that usually are needed for someone to be approved for a more traditional form of life insurance.
+A few other reasons some men and women balk at the steps required to obtain term or whole life insurance: they simply don’t have time for the required exam, or they can’t wait a few weeks for approval.

 Some folks “just don't enjoy visiting a doctor,” says David Bakke, the insurance expert at MoneyCrashers.com.
 “And some just do not want to be made aware of any potential health issues they might be suffering from, as detrimental as that may sound.”